-- Students must complete the PACKRAT exam at or near the beginning and end of the clinical phase of the program, typically in the summer of years 2 and 3. - Student must satisfactorily complete the nine clinical rotations and advanced clerkship, including the end of rotation evaluations with passing grades and submit all required documentation to Mississippi College Physician Assistant Program. - Students must achieve passing grades on end of rotation written and oral examinations, and any OSCE during the clinical phase. - Student must demonstrate required skills necessary for clinical practice and professional behaviors as determined by the Mississippi College PA program.
+- Students must complete a second PACKRAT exam at or near the beginning and end of the clinical phase of the program, typically in the third summer of the Program. - Student must satisfactorily complete the eight core clinical rotations and advanced clerkships, including the end of rotation evaluations with passing grades and submit all required documentation to the Mississippi College Physician Assistant Program. - Students must achieve passing grades on end of rotation written and oral examinations, and any OSCE during the clinical phase. - Student must demonstrate the required skills necessary for clinical practice and professional behaviors as determined by the Mississippi College PA program.